The Eighth Post

-The Cracco decision was nevertheless appealed to the Second Circuit.
+The Cracco decision was nevertheless appealed to the Second Circuit by Vance.

 In a Summary Order dated November 25, 2020, the Second Circuit held that “[t]he judgment of the district court hereby is VACATED and REMANDED with an instruction to dismiss the complaint as moot.